A First Nation interpreter explains the cedar medicine, Pukaskwa National Park of Canada, ON

-The AAS is located in the Parks Canada offices in the National Capital Region and currently consists of six employees.
+The AAS is located in the Parks Canada offices in the National Capital Region and currently consists of eleven employees.
 The Director of the Secretariat is accountable directly to the CEO.
 The AAS also provides support and networking possibilities for the many PCA staff working on Aboriginal Affairs across Canada.

 The broad objective of the AAS is to facilitate the participation of Aboriginal people in Canada's natural and cultural heritage places.
 Flowing from that objective, five main priorities have been identified:

 - Strengthening relationships with Indigenous communities;

 - Increasing presentation and interpretation of Aboriginal heritage;

 - Encouraging economic partnerships and opportunities with Aboriginal peoples;

 - Enhancing Indigenous employment opportunities; and,

 - Commemorating new national historic sites focusing on Aboriginal history.